 Born in London, England and raised in New York City, Dr. Navsaria attended the Bronx High School of Science.
 His undergraduate education was at Boston University, majoring in Biology and English Literature.
 He completed a Master's in Public Health at Boston University and Physician Assistant training at The George Washington University in the District of Columbia.
 He practiced as a pediatric physician assistant in East Central Illinois before attending medical school at the University of Illinois in Urbana.
 During his time there, he also completed a master's degree in library and information science at the University of Illinois, focusing on children's librarianship.
 He then completed his residency in pediatrics at the University of Wisconsin Hospitals and Clinics.

 He lives in Madison, Wisconsin with his family.
 He has a lovely, supportive wife and two children.
 They not only put up with his sense of humor, they encourage it!
-Well, at least his wife does — his teenage children now just roll their eyes.
+Well, at least his wife does — his college-age children now just roll their eyes.

 Committed to understanding how basic science can translate into busy primary-care settings via population health concepts and policy initiatives, Dr. Navsaria aims to educate the next generation of those who work with children and families in realizing how their professional roles include being involved in larger concepts of social policy and how they may affect the cognitive and socioemotional development of children for their future benefit.

 Consulting Pediatrician, Pediatrics Supporting Parents Initiative

 Chair of the Executive Committee, Council on Early Childhood, American Academy of Pediatrics

 Past President and Policy Chair, Wisconsin Chapter of the American Academy of Pediatrics